 In addition to an estimation of life cycle GHG emissions, five other impact indicators (eutrophication, particulate matter formation, acidification, freshwater ecotoxicity and land occupation) were quantified.
 Except for freshwater ecotoxicity, a downward trend was observed for all impact indicators, highlighting the co-benefits of increased generation from renewable energy sources.

 A large part of emissions reduction can be attributed to the phase out of hard coal power plants in favour of renewable and natural gas generation technologies.
 In addition, electricity generation from oil has decreased.
 However, the combustion of brown coal has remained relatively constant over the period 2005-2017.
 This has led to the situation that the contributions of brown coal, hard coal and natural gas to GHG emissions from electricity production are approximately equal.
-As the combustion of brown coal results in the highest GHG emissions per unit of electricity generation there are significant potential gains associated with focusing on its phase out.
+As the combustion of brown coal results in the highest GHG emissions per unit of electricity generation, there are significant potential gains associated with focusing on its phase out.

 References